Brushed Nickel Shower Screens Β· Melbourne

 At Famous Frameless, we install custom frameless shower screens with brushed nickel hardware, measured to suit the finished bathroom rather than fitted from a standard pre-made size.

-Brushed nickel can work across many layouts, including hinged shower screens, sliding shower screens, walk-in panels, corner entry screens and full-height glass layouts.
+Brushed nickel can work across many layouts, including hinged shower screens, sliding shower screens, walk-in panels, corner entry screens, full height glass layouts and over bath shower screens.

 Brushed nickel Starphire glass shower screen installed in a Melbourne bathroom